aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/group/group.md

 `group()` is an internal function in underscore, which is mainly used to implement three APIs: `_.groupBy()`, `_.indexBy()`, and `_.countBy()`.

-Firstly, the following snippet be described how to use `_.groupBy()` to group an array according to some conditions:
+Firstly, the following snippet has described how to use `_.groupBy()` to group an array according to some conditions:

 ```js
 _.groupBy([1.1, 1.2, 2.1], function (num) {